A mission inspired by Spirit and rooted in Earth

 an auditorium and gathering spaces for classes, retreats, and seminars

-HeartLight serves as both a sanctuary and a learning environment, demonstrating how humans can live in harmony with nature while cultivating personal growth and community resilience.
+HeartLight is both a sanctuary and a living classroom—demonstrating how humanity can live in harmony with the Earth while cultivating personal growth, ecological stewardship, and resilient community systems.

 ArborStructures